quiknode-labs/qn-guide-examples/sample-dapps/ethereum-wallet-explorer/README.md

-# QuickNode EVM Explorer Demo
+# QuickNode Ethereum Explorer Demo

 ## Overview

-This is a simple demo of how to use your QuickNode EVM Node Endpoint to query the EVM blockchain for tokens, transactions, and NFTs for a given wallet.
+This is a simple demo of how to use your QuickNode Ethereum Node Endpoint and APIs from the QuickNode Marketplace to query the Ethereum blockchain for tokens, transactions, and NFTs for a given wallet.

+To run this demo to its full capabilities, you will need both the [`Token and NFT API v2 bundle`](https://marketplace.quicknode.com/add-on/token-and-nft-api-v2-bundle?utm_source=internal&utm_content=courses) (free) and [`Trueblocks Key`](https://marketplace.quicknode.com/add-on/trueblocks-key?utm_source=internal&utm_content=course) (paid) add-ons from the [QuickNode Marketplace](https://www.quicknode.com/marketplace?utm_source=internal&utm_content=course) installed.

 The demo uses [Next.js 14](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).

 ## Getting Started